 We look at each case individually based on each person's circumstances.
 We will write to you to tell you whether or not your claim has been successful.

-An award may be made for a short period to give a customer time to sort out their financial circumstances.
-In any cases where there is no precise period by which the customer's circumstances will improve an award may still be made.
+An award may be made for a short period to give you time to sort out your financial circumstances.
+In any cases where there is no precise period by which your circumstances will improve, an award may still be made.

 How will it be paid?